-Clinic Location The Infusion Clinic is located in room 3821 on the third floor of the East Clinics building.
+Froedtert & The Medical College of Wisconsin Froedtert Hospital campus - The Infusion Clinic is located in room 3821 on the third floor of the Specialty Clinics building.

 AppointmentsTo schedule an appointment in the Outpatient Infusion Center, please call 414-805-3666 or 800-272-3666.
 A physician’s order is required for infusion therapy services.

 Last Review Date: Oct.
 25, 2013

 Online Editor(s): Shannon Krause